Think back to when you made your very first daisy chain. We love to make and design jewellery and have been doing so for thousands of years.

 - The natural colours of wooden jewellery may fade or darken over time due to the natural elements.

-- The variety of texture, colour and finish is vast.
+- The variety of textures, colours and finishes is vast.

 - Can be faceted, cut, drilled, polished, carved and manipulated in many ways.